ai-invent/jolly-balls/Glossary.md

 # Jollyballs Glossary

 ## General Terms
+* **Asseblage**- A term used when calling a game to indicate that the players should gather at the table.

 * **VTS**- VTS stands for "Value the Serve".
 When a player faults on a serve, it is common to utter "VTS" to him or her.

 * **Trop**- Short for the "Tropicana Field," known for its difficult elements that cause players to make mistakes.
 In Jollyballs, this is known as any irregular element in the field of play.